Anchor regression: heterogeneous data meets causality: Replicability and Anchor Stability

 \begin{theorem}[Anchor stability, predictive stability and replicability] Let the assumptions of Section~\ref{sec:setting-notation} hold, and in addition assume the projectability condition~\eqref{def:projectability} and that the Gram matrix $\Etrain [A A^\intercal]$ is invertible.
 If $b^0 = b^{\rightarrow \infty}$, then, for all random or constant vectors $v$ that are uncorrelated of $\varepsilon$ and take values in $\text{span}(\mathbf{M})$, \begin{enumerate} \item $\Etrain[(Y-X^\intercal b^0)^2] = \mathbb{E}_{v}[(Y - X^\intercal b^0)^2]$, \text{ and} \item $b^0 = \argmin_b \mathbb{E}_{v}[(Y - X^\intercal b)^2]$. \end{enumerate} \end{theorem} Part (a) of the theorem implies that the risk is constant as long as the perturbations $v$ lie in the span of the shift matrix $\mathbf{M}$, i.e.\ in $\text{span}(\mathbf{M})$.
 This can be seen as a form of predictive stability across a range of distributions.
 Part (b) together with Proposition~\ref{prop:constant} imply that running a regression on perturbed data sets in the population case returns the same coefficients as the ones computed on the training data as long as the perturbations $v$ lie in $\text{span}(\mathbf{M})$.
 In this sense, we have replicability across certain distributions.

 Now let us turn to the interpretation of the individual coefficients in this case.
 The individual coefficients can be interpreted using the concepts of d-separation, causal directed acyclic graphs and do-interventions.
 For reasons of readability and as the concepts are otherwise not needed in this paper, we will not define them here but rather refer the reader to e.g.\ \citet{Pearl2009}, Chapter~1.
 An interpretation of the result in the one-dimensional case is given in Section~\ref{sec:anchor-stability-one}.
 The faithfulness assumption \citep{Spirtes2000, Pearl2009} connects d-separation statements to statements of conditional independences.
 As \emph{anchor regression} only deals with covariances, we have to make an assumption that connects d-separation statements to partial correlations.
 We assume that $G$ is acyclic and that for every disjoint sets of variables $V_1, V_2, V_3 \subset (X,Y,H,A)$, $V_1$ is d-separated of $V_2$ in $G$ given $V_3$ if and only if the partial correlation $\text{part.cor}(V_1,V_2|V_3) = 0$.
 This can be seen as a linear version of faithfulness. \begin{theorem}[Anchor stability implies causality] Let the assumptions of Section~\ref{sec:setting-notation} hold with an acyclic graph $G$, and assume the projectability condition~\eqref{def:projectability}.
-Furthermore, assume that for every disjoint sets of variables $V_1, V_2, V_3 \subset (X,Y,H,A)$, $V_1$ is d-separated of $V_2$ in $G$ given $V_3$ if and only if the partial correlation $\text{part.cor}(V_1,V_2|V_3) = 0$.
-Furthermore assume that for each $X_k$ there exists $k'$ such that $A_{k'} \rightarrow X_k$.
-If $b^{\rightarrow \infty} = b^0$, then